Login Options

 Options with No Pre-Defined Attendee List

-If there are no attendee accounts being synced to Touchpoint from a registration system, or if an attendee list is not entered into Touchpoint, consider these options:
+If no attendee accounts are being synced to Touchpoint from the registration system, or if the attendee list will not be entered into Touchpoint, choose one of these login options.

 Advantages